rowcased/rowcased.github.io/alternate_page.md

 <img src="images/grass pile.JPG"/>

-### 4. Served as a moderator in answering questions and repairing issues with faulty kata.
+### 4. Served as a moderator in answering questions and repairing issues with faulty kata

 Here I am going into detail about what it means to be a moderator on codewars.
 There is no pay, but the hours are good.
 I have no real authority, although I do have the power to make some changes.
 I like that I have earned the ability to alter things on the website, so I respect that power and tread very carefully.